-Reviews
+18 Reviews

 Section 3.
-Reviews for bargaining unit faculty members in the Tenure-Track and Tenured classification will consist of (1) annual reviews for faculty not holding tenure; (2) mid-term reviews between appointment and tenure review for the faculty without tenure; (3) tenure and promotion review; (4) third-year post-tenure reviews for tenured faculty in the third year following a tenure or promotion decision or following a sixth-year post-tenure review; (5) promotion-to-full-professor review for tenured faculty in their sixth year or later after receiving tenure; and (6) sixth-year post-tenure reviews for tenured faculty in their sixth year following a tenure and/or promotion decision or following a previous sixth-year review.
+Reviews for bargaining unit faculty members in the Tenure-Track and Tenured classification will consist of (1) annual reviews for faculty not holding tenure; (2) mid-term reviews between appointment and tenure review for the faculty without tenure; (3) tenure and promotion review; (4) third-year post-tenure reviews for tenured faculty in the third yearfollowing:

+- 25 a. a tenure and/or promotion decision, or - b. a previous third-year review for associate professors (if a promotion to full professor review is not taking place in the same year), or - 28 c. following a sixth-year post-tenure review for full professors;

+29 (5) promotion-to-full-professor review for tenured faculty in their sixth year or later after following a promotion to full decision or following a previous sixth-year review.